awsdocs/amazon-elasticache-docs/doc_source/redis/applying-updates.md

   For more information, see [DescribeServiceUpdates](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_DescribeServiceUpdates.html)\.
 + To review update actions that have a `not-applied` or `stopped` status:

-  `aws describe-update-actions --service-update-name sample-service-update --update-action-status not-applied stopped`
+  `aws elasticache describe-update-actions --service-update-name sample-service-update --update-action-status not-applied stopped`

   For more information, see [DescribeUpdateActions](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_DescribeUpdateActions.html)\.
 + To apply a service update on a list of replication groups: